 There are dream jobs and then there’s running your own craft beer shop.
 For James Hickson, owner of We Brought Beer, the dream of running his own independent beer shop is now a cool, refreshing reality.
-We caught up with him at his Balham-based store to find out how the ambitious, young beer-fan turned a passion for pale ales into a full-time profession.
+After setting up his card machine, we caught up with him at his Balham-based store to find out how the ambitious, young beer-fan turned a passion for pale ales into a full-time profession.

 Before we started the shop, I was working for a craft brewery setting up their locations.
 I always knew I wanted to work in this industry and toyed with idea of setting up my own brewery, but London has 70/80 breweries already.
 I thought about a bar, but people were already doing that very well.
 Then I realised no one was doing shops well.
 I noticed that when I wanted to buy beer, I was having to travel to east London or Richmond just to get beer I liked.
 I didn’t want to travel for good beer, and I also wanted a place where I could try before buying and attend events about the beer.
 I thought that if that’s what I wanted then there must be other people out there who want the same.
 (Turns out he was right.)